 Standard hot big bang cosmology is based on the cosmological principle, which states that the universe is homogeneous and isotropic at least on large scales.
 This is supported by a number of observations, such as the CMB photons coming from different parts of the sky with almost the same temperature.
 The past cosmic expansion history is recovered by solving the Einstein equations in the background of the homogeneous and isotropic universe.
 Of course we observe inhomogeneities and irregularities in the local region of the universe such as stars and galaxies.
-These inhomogeneous in the past.
+These inhomogeneities have grown in time through gravitational instability from a matter distribution that was more homogeneous in the past.
 Then the inhomogeneities can be regarded as small perturbations evolving on the background (homogeneous) universe.